 Methods

 We built a dataset of all adult patients with chronic HCV at a large academic tertiary healthcare system who had received medical care between 2014-2017.
 To build this retrospective cohort for a larger study, R.F. and A.H. had queried the electronic medical record (EMR) for all patients with evidence of chronic HCV infection, defined by one or more of the following: 1) positive HCV ribonucleic acid test (RNA); 2) prescription for interferon and/or DAA; 3) ICD 9/10 code for chronic HCV (n=2823).
 They extracted all relevant demographic, clinical and visit history data available in the EMR for each patient over a 10-year period from 2009-2019, and completely de-identified it prior to beginning this analysis.
 For this analysis, we restricted our dataset to adult patients who were seen within this health system for at least one primary care clinic or hepatology clinic visit between 2015 and 2019 (N=1905).
 We determined the presence of cirrhosis using FIB-4 score, a widely accepted proxy for the presence of cirrhosis on liver biopsy.(9) Using the standard formula with inputs of age, platelet count, aspartate transaminase (AST) and alanine aminotransferase (ALT) levels, we computed the annual FIB-4 score for each patient, for each year between 2011-2015.
-FIB-4 scores of <1.45 are considered to be strongly suggestive of no liver fibrosis, and scores >3.25 are indicative of advanced fibrosis and/or cirrhosis.(10) To limit our study dataset to those HCV patients without cirrhosis, we excluded all patients who had any FIB-4 score >3.25 during the 5-year study period (remaining n = 1628).
+FIB-4 scores of <1.45 are considered to be strongly suggestive of no liver fibrosis, and scores >3.25 are indicative of advanced fibrosis and/or cirrhosis.(10) To limit our study dataset to those HCV patients without cirrhosis at baseline, we excluded all patients who had a FIB-4 score >3.25 in the first year of the study (remaining n = 1628).
 For those with insufficient clinical data to calculate FIB-4 score directly in the first year of the study, historical data back to 2011 was used to calculate their FIB-4 score at the beginning of follow up (i.e., the most recent available measurement was used as baseline FIB-4 data).
 For those without historical data, the FIB-4 score in 2014 was imputed using multiple imputation (m=5).

 As this was a statistical analysis involving no human subjects and a fully de-identified dataset, this study was considered exempt from IRB approval.

-Causal Inference

-Causal inference is a statistical method designed not merely to assess the strength of associations between an exposure and an outcome, but to use a formal framework based on a structural, counterfactual model that allows for estimation of a causal relationship.
-Causal inference employs a systematic approach that translates a scientific question into a counterfactual quantity (known as the target causal parameter), assesses the observed data and explicitly identifies the assumptions required to answer the causal question using the chosen statistical model, and applies one or more estimators to generate an estimate of an effect that can be causally interpreted.(11)

 Structural Model